rdpravin1895/Docker-and-pyshark-/docker-python_oop/tns_loadbalancing/README.md

 # tns
-2 Loadbalancers for 2 http servers and 3 database written in go language
+2 Loadbalancers for 2 http servers and 3 databases written in go language